Francis Sheehy-Skeffington: Sir Francis Vane

-Major Francis Vane was in charge of Portobello Baracks defences at the outbreak of the Easter Rebellion.
+Major Sir Francis Vane was in charge of Portobello Barracks defences at the outbreak of the Easter Rebellion.
 At the time of the Portobello shootings, he had been setting up an observation post at the top of Rathmines Town Hall.
 He returned to the barracks in the evening and was horrified to learn what had happened.
 He stressed to Rosborough the critical importance of confining Bowen-Colthurst's activities to the barracks, and he delivered a stern lecture on martial law and its limitations to the barracks officers.

 But Vane was an irritant to his military superiors.
-When Colonel McCammond, the Portobello Barracks commander, returned from sick leave on May 1, he removed responsibility for Portobello's defences from Vane and appointed Bowen-Colthurst in his stead.
+When Colonel McCammond, the Portobello Barracks commander, returned from sick leave on 1 May, he removed responsibility for Portobello's defences from Vane and appointed Bowen-Colthurst in his stead.
 Vane objected and then tried to arrange a meeting with General Maxwell at his HQ but had to content himself with talking to the Chief Intelligence Officer, Major Price.
 Vane told Price about the events at Portobello but he was not happy with Price's response.